 Centro (Town Centre)

-The Centro district is the commercial and social heart of La Linea.
-It stretches from the main high street around Calle Real down to the Plaza de la Iglesia and the municipal market.
-This is where you will find the greatest density of shops, cafes, tapas bars, and services.
+Centro, also called La Concepción, is the commercial and social heart of La Linea.
+The neighbourhood runs from the main commercial streets around Calle Real through to the Plaza de la Iglesia and the municipal market.
+This is the densest area for shops, cafes, tapas bars, and services, and it sits closest to the Gibraltar frontier on foot.

 - 1-bed: €450 to €600